uniswapfoundation/v4-template/README.md

 1. The example hook [Counter.sol](src/Counter.sol) demonstrates the `beforeSwap()` and `afterSwap()` hooks
 2. The test template [Counter.t.sol](test/Counter.t.sol) preconfigures the v4 pool manager, test tokens, and test liquidity.
+3. The scripts in the v4-template are written so that you can
+   - Deploy a hook contract
+   - Create a liquidity pool on V4
+   - Add liquidity to a pool
+   - Swap tokens on a pool
+5. The scripts in the v4-template were written for the Goerli Testnet.
+If working on another network please adjust the scripts accordingly.
+6. This template is built using Foundry.

 ---